This post may contain affiliate links. Read my disclosure policy.

 - 1/2 teaspoon salt

 - 2 teaspoons [aflink u="http://amzn.to/1SQhg8n"]Nielsen-Massey Madagascar Bourbon Pure Vanilla Extract[/aflink]

 - 1/3 cup caramel sauce homemade or good quality store-bought

 - Combine all of the ingredients in a small bowl, and blend until smooth.
 Set aside.

-- Preheat your oven to 350°F and line a 13x9 inch pan with parchment paper or spray well with nonstick cooking spray.
+- Preheat oven to 350°F and line a 13x9 inch pan with parchment paper or spray well with nonstick cooking spray.